 Sometimes you will need to remove spots caused by sensor dirt.
-The spot removal module is at hand and can also correct other disturbing elements like skin blemishes.
-If your camera has stuck pixels or tends to produce hot pixels at high ISO values, or longer exposure times, have a look at the hot pixels module for automatic correction.
+The spot removal module and the retouch module are at hand and can also correct other disturbing elements like skin blemishes.
+If your camera has stuck pixels or tends to produce hot pixels at high ISO values or longer exposure times, have a look at the hot pixels module for automatic correction.